\n

 The rough threshold is around $65,000–$80,000 in net profit.
 Below that, an S-corp election rarely covers the cost of a separate payroll, a separate tax return, and the bookkeeping rigor the IRS expects.
 Above that, you start saving meaningful self-employment tax by splitting your income into a reasonable salary and a distribution.
 We run the numbers on your actual books — not a rule of thumb — and tell you the break-even, then handle the entity setup and payroll onboarding if it makes sense.

-Your Washington DC bookkeeping plan
+Your Photographers bookkeeping plan

 Everything included — no hidden